nazrulislam3626/Credit-Risk-Prediction-using-Machine-Learning-Models/README.md

 # Credit Risk Prediction using Machine Learning Models

 ## Project Overview
 This project focuses on predicting **credit risk (Good vs Bad borrowers)** using structured financial and demographic data.
-The objective is to evaluate and compare multiple **machine learning classification models** to identify the most reliable and stable model for credit risk assessment.
+The objective is to evaluate and compare multiple **machine learning classification models** to identify the most reliable and stable model for credit risk assessment, on the basis of the dataset(https://raw.githubusercontent.com/alicenkbaytop/German-Credit-Risk-Classification/refs/heads/master/german_credit_risk.csv)

 The project follows an **end-to-end applied machine learning workflow**, covering data preprocessing, exploratory data analysis, feature selection, model training, evaluation, and comparison.